miguel-saiph/harmonies-solo-companion/README.md

 # Harmonies Unnoficial Solo Campaign

-Companion app for the unnoficial campaign created by [lovelace](https://boardgamegeek.com/filepage/278347/melodies-solo-scenarios) for the board game **Harmonies**.
+Companion app for the unnoficial campaign created by [lovelace](https://boardgamegeek.com/filepage/278347/melodies-solo-scenarios) for the board game [Harmonies](https://www.libellud.com/en/our-games/harmonies/).

 It helps you by saving your highscore for each of the 15 scenarios.